-V-Chip Lock Menu: Passcode
+V-Chip Lock Menu

-V-Chip
+V-Chip Lock Menu Overview

-Select V-Chip Lock to perform the functions listed below.
-V-Chip allows you to Block or Allow programs based upon rating signals sent by the broadcaster.
+The V-Chip Lock menu allows you to block or allow programs based upon rating signals sent by the broadcaster, or block TV viewing during specific times.
+You can turn the V-Chip Lock On or Off using the V-Chip menu or the V-CHIP button on the remote control.
 The TV comes from the factory with the V-Chip Lock in the Off setting.